Domestic Relations Court

 The Court Counseling Department

-The Court Counseling Department was first established as The Friend of the Court when, in 1938 Judge Paul Alexander hired the court’s first divorce caseworker.
-Today, the counseling department provides family evaluations for divorce and post-divorce issues litigated about children, intake services for domestic violence victims, and other relief, mediation, conciliation assessments, post-divorce case management / supervision, planning, and scheduling for the parent education program and other services as social concerns and the law changes.
+The Court Counseling Department was first established as The Friend of the Court when, in 1938, Judge Paul Alexander hired the court’s first divorce caseworker.
+Today, the counseling department provides family evaluations for divorce and post-divorce issues litigated about children, mediation, conciliation assessments, intake services, scheduling for the parenting-through-divorce education program, and other services as social concerns and the law changes.

 The Domestic Violence Resource Center